-- There was an effective system in place for reporting and recording significant events. - The practice had a number of policies and procedures in place to govern activity. - Staff assessed patients' needs and delivered care in line with current evidence based guidance. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on. - The provider actively encouraged patient feedback and acted upon it.
+- There was an effective system in place for reporting and recording significant events. - The practice had a number of policies and procedures to govern activity.
+However, they were not always following the guidance in relation to cold chain management. - Staff assessed patients' needs and delivered care in line with current evidence based guidance. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - The practice had good facilities and was well equipped to treat patients and meet their needs.